AladMocu/needzaio_test/README.md

 ```

 ## Clarifications
- * As no structure was provided A custom project structure was used.
+ * As no structure was provided a custom project structure was used.
  * The icons inside the assets folder are just a copy of the icons used, those are inside the NeedZaioIcons font and the
 need_zaio_icons.dart file
  * The routing was managed using auto-route-generation